zergu/DataGenerator/README.md

 Imagining the future
 --------------------

-* Writing also to CSV.
+* Writing also to CSV and YAML.
 * Support for auto-increment fields and SQL COPY format.
 * More specific generators.
 * Much more dictionaries.